Hyperscale (Citus) is now GA as a built-in deployment option in Azure Database for PostgreSQL. Read Craig’s blog

-In May 2019 we released Citus in preview on Microsoft Azure, built into Azure Database for PostgreSQL, a fully-managed database as a service.
+In Nov 2019 we announced general availability of Citus on Microsoft Azure, as a built-in deployment option in Azure Database for PostgreSQL, a fully-managed database as a service.
 If you’re looking to scale out Postgres in the cloud, we encourage you to take a look at Hyperscale (Citus) on Azure Database for PostgreSQL—instead of Citus Cloud which is no longer onboarding new users.
 And as always, the Citus extension to Postgres is available as open source and

 At Citus we believe in making databases easier.
 Key to that is empowering users to scale Postgres beyond the typical limits of a single node.
 Our latest Citus release makes it easier than ever to scale memory and processors while retaining access to familiar SQL queries and rich Postgres features.
 But database management can be tricky even in the single-node case, so we at Citus have been hard at work building the next step in our journey to make databases easier: Citus Cloud, an on-demand cloud service on top of Amazon Web Services available today in private beta. *Citus Cloud is now fully GA, you can learn more here